 Students must fulfill 15 credits within math, science, and technology.
-These requirements are comprised of 3 credits in math and 3 credits in science taken at the 200 level or higher.
-Students may choose from courses labeled BIO, CHM, MTH, or SCI, as noted in the general studies section of this catalog, as well as, from the list below:
+These requirements are comprised of 3 credits in math and 3 credits in science taken at the 200-level or higher.
+Students may choose from courses labeled BIO, CHM, MTH, or SCI, as well as, from the list below:

-ACC105 Concepts of Accounting
+- ACC105 Concepts of Accounting

+- ALH120 Anatomy and Physiology I

-ALH130 Anatomy and Physiology II
+- ALH130 Anatomy and Physiology II

+- CIS103 Survey of Windows

-CIS105 Information Technology
+- CIS105 Information Technology

-CIS120 Structured Programming
+- CIS120 Structured Programming

-CIS125 Database Management
+- CIS125 Microsoft Access

-CIS135 Networking Fundamentals
+- CIS135 Networking Fundamentals

-CIS140 Microcomputer Systems
+- CIS140 Microcomputer Systems

-EXE120 Survey of Windows
+Students enrolled in the Accounting bachelor degree program are required to take MTH200 Statistics.